MrMarsellus/dfcn-masternode-recovery-helper/README.md

   - `5` = Restore normal mode

 **Note:** `trusted_addnodes.txt` is required for mode 2 and mode 3, and used as an optional early-bootstrap source in mode 4.

+## Automatic restore

+When a recovery run leaves temporary helper-managed recovery state behind, the script can schedule an automatic restore to revert those temporary changes later.
+Recovery state currently means a helper-managed trusted addnode block in `defcon.conf` and/or a tracked PoSe recovery PoSe-ban file.

+### Default timing

+- Initial auto-restore attempt after **48 hours**.
+- If the node is not considered ready yet, retry after **12 hours**.
+- Maximum automatic retries before forced restore: **2**.

+These defaults are controlled via:

+- `AUTORESTOREDELAYSECONDS` (default: `48 * 3600`)
+- `AUTORESTORERETRYSECONDS` (default: `12 * 3600`)
+- `AUTORESTOREMAXRETRIES` (default: `2`)

+### How it works

+1. After a recovery run with temporary recovery state still active, the script can schedule an automatic restore job.
+2. A small state file (`autorestore_pending.txt` in the data dir) is written with a random token, planned execution time and retry counter.
+3. At execution time, the scheduled job checks whether the stored token still matches the current state file; stale scheduled jobs are ignored safely.
+4. The script checks whether restore is recommended (for example READY + fully synced).
+If not, it increments the retry counter and schedules a new restore attempt after the configured retry delay.
+5. Once restore continues (either because the node is ready or because the retry limit has been reached), the script runs the regular restore logic in non-interactive mode:
+   - Remove the helper-managed addnode section from `defcon.conf`.
+   - Restart the service with the original configuration.
+   - Remove tracked PoSe bans if `recovery_pose_bans.txt` exists and RPC is available.
+6. After a successful automatic restore, the state file and helper-managed PoSe banlist can be cleaned up.

+### Scheduler backend

+- Preferred: `systemd-run` transient unit scheduling with the configured delay.
+- Fallback: `at` when `systemd-run` is not available.
+Old `at` jobs cannot be cleaned up reliably, but stale jobs are neutralized by the token check in the state file.

+### Interaction with manual restore

+- Manual restore via mode 5 is possible at any time and cancels any previously scheduled automatic restore job before starting, so that no duplicate restore runs happen later.
+- Automatic restore is only scheduled when temporary recovery state is still active after the recovery run; plain recovery without helper-managed addnodes or PoSe bans does not create auto-restore jobs.

 ## Mode 1 – Recovery without trusted addnodes